Salisbury Police chief says officers will enforce regulations for cruise-ins - Salisbury Post

 SALISBURY — Police Chief Jerry Stokes on Tuesday said officers will enforce regulations related to alcohol consumption, noise and racing after recent cruise-in events in downtown.

-Stokes on Tuesday posted his message in a Facebook ground that has attracted more than 2,000 members called “Salisbury Downtown Draggers & Cruise-in Info.”
+Stokes on Tuesday posted his message in a Facebook group that has attracted more than 2,000 members called “Salisbury Downtown Draggers & Cruise-in Info.”
 The group has been a location where people have shared details of the cruise-ins, which have occurred on Fridays and Saturdays, as well as photos and messages after the events.
+The city of Salisbury later distributed the message online, too.

 Stokes said he was happy to see the gatherings of auto enthusiasts as well as what it has done to help the downtown area.
+Stokes said he lives within a few blocks of Main Street, got dinner downtown during one of the cruise-in events and didn’t see anything concerning.

+“However, as the word spread and the event grew, it appears a few people came and began to act in ways I could not ignore,” Stokes said in an email to the Post, adding that action needs to be taken before things get out of control.

-But he said there have been complaints from residents and visitors about racing, public consumption of alcohol and noise from screeching ties or modified engines.
-He said events can continue if they do not violate certain city ordinances and state laws.
+There have been complaints from residents and visitors about racing, public consumption of alcohol and noise from screeching ties or modified engines.
+Stokes said events can continue if they do not violate certain city ordinances and state laws.

+“I believe I made it clear, the SPD isn’t prohibiting the gatherings so long as they follow some commonsense rules,” he said.

-Those laws and ordinances, Stokes said, prevent:
+The laws and ordinances, Stokes said, prevent:

 • Unlawful consumption of beer, wine or liquor on property owned by the city, including public buildings, streets, sidewalk, alleys, parks and parking lots.